-Higher Technical Qualifications (HTQs) are specialist technical courses developed in partnership with employers and delivered by industry experts.
-They focus on the skills, knowledge and behaviours that are in-demand by employers, they can also act as a stepping stone to further study, such as an apprenticeship or undergraduate degree.
+Higher Technical Qualifications (HTQs) have been developed in partnership with employers and are delivered by industry experts and focus on the skills, knowledge and behaviours that are in-demand by employers.
+They can also act as a stepping stone to further study, such as an apprenticeship or undergraduate degree.

-On average, an HTQ will take between 1 and 2 years to complete if studying full-time.
+On average an HTQ will take between one and two years to complete if studying full-time.
 Flexible options such as part-time, online and learning through short courses may also be available.
 HTQs are provided by universities, Institutes of Technology, local colleges and independent providers.

 Many providers will have their own entry criteria, such as minimum GCSE or A level (or equivalent) requirements.
 If you don’t have GCSEs or A levels, you may be eligible for an HTQ through an Access to HE course.

 Whether you’re looking to take the next step in your chosen career or want to retrain into a new industry, an HTQ can help you gain the skills you need for a specialist technical job.